-AASB 16 introduces a comprehensive model for the identification of lease arrangements and accounting treatments for both lessors and lessees.
-AASB 16 will supersede the current lease guide including AASB 117 Leases and the related interpretations when it becomes effective.
-AASB 16 will be effective for reporting periods beginning on or after 1 January 2019.
-The new standard will result in the recognition of almost all the current operating leases or rental agreements which are currently off the Statement of Financial Position, by recognising a lease liability reflecting the future lease payments and a 'right of use asset and lease liability.
+AASB 16 superseded the lease guide including AASB 117 Leases and the related interpretations when it became effective.
+The new standard resulted in the recognition of almost all the current operating leases or rental agreements by recognising a long term Lease Liability reflecting the future lease payments and an offsetting "Right of Use Asset (ROUA)" which represents the "control" of that asset by the entity.

-Upon initial adoption of AASB 16, the Company estimates that there will be a material impact upon the gross value of assets and liabilities.
-However as these amounts will largely offset each other, there will be minimal change to the value of net assets and equity.
+There is be a material impact upon the gross value of assets and liabilities.
+However the ROUA and Lease Liabilities largely offset each other, resulting in minimal change to the value of net assets and equity.